My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

    ###### 1. "Terraform_Plan_Apply"
    ###### 2. Terraform destroy

-##### 1. Workflow "Terraform_Plan_Apply" will triggred automatically with a push in main branch with Github Actions to:
+##### 1. Workflow "Terraform_Plan_Apply" will triggred automatically with a push in main branch with Github Actions.

 ##### 2. There is another GitHub Work which is provided to destroy the infra created in first step.
 Terraform Destroy Prsent in Gighub,Repo,Actions which could be triggered manually.
 No Automation is provided here.
 Please run this if you have run the first GitHub action workflow.
 It is used to
 b.
-To destroy all the infrastructure created in teraform.
+To destroy all the infrastructure created by teraform.

 What You need
 ===============